2017 New York City truck attack

 On October 31, 2017, Sayfullo Habibullaevic Saipov drove a rented pickup truck into cyclists and runners for about 1 mi of the Hudson River Park's bike path alongside West Street from Houston Street south to Chambers Street in Lower Manhattan, New York City.
-The vehicle-ramming attack killed eight people, six of whom were foreign tourists, and injured eleven others.
+The vehicle-ramming attack killed eight people, six of whom were foreign tourists, and injured thirteen others.

 After crashing the truck into a school bus, Saipov exited, apparently wielding two guns (later found to be a paintball gun and a pellet gun).
 He was shot in the abdomen by a policeman and arrested.
-A flag and a document indicating allegiance to the terrorist group Islamic State of Iraq and the Levant (ISIL) were found in the truck.
+A Black Standard and a document indicating allegiance to the terrorist group Islamic State of Iraq and the Levant (ISIL) were found in the truck.